OWASP Top 10 and Snort Rule Creation

 )

-Now moving away from databases, we’re looking at our third section which is command injections.
-These can be known as remote code execution and it’s commands can be different.
-The rule will contain examples that can be picked up on Linux and Windows Command Injections.
+Now, moving away from databases, we’re looking at our third section: command injection.
+These are known as remote code execution, and their commands can vary.
+The rule will contain examples that can be picked up on Linux and Windows Command Injection.

-Starting with the low difficulty in DVWA, we’re being asked to input an IP to ping it.
-We’re able to simply add “&&” and the command that we want after.
+Starting with the low-difficulty DVWA, we’re asked to enter an IP address to ping.
+We can simply add “&&” and the command we want after it.
 As well as a semicolon.

-As for the medium difficulty, the developer has created a small blacklist to not allow the commands used in the low difficulty.
-In this difficulty, we can use the “&” symbol instead to background the ping command.
+As for medium difficulty, the developer has created a small blacklist to prevent the use of commands in low difficulty.
+In this case, we can use the “&” symbol to run the ping command in the background.

-DVWA’s impossible difficulty has it so that there are multiple validation checks to make sure that it is an IP address being passed in.
+DVWA’s impossible difficulty has it so that there are multiple validation checks to ensure that an IP address is being passed in.

 Snort rule to detect Command Injections

-# Adjust URL, Addresses, and add in additional keywords as seen fit.
+# Adjust URL, Addresses, and add additional keywords as seen fit.

 alert tcp any any -> any 80 (\